 Preventing debt can be easy – and it is an integral part in maintaining your financial security.

 Birmingham bankruptcy lawyer Paula Greenway can help you if you are ready to file for bankruptcy and embark on a fresh financial start.
-To speak with us about filing for bankruptcy and taking the right steps toward debt prevention, contact Greenway Bankruptcy Law, LLC today at (205) 324-4000.
+To speak with us about filing for bankruptcy and taking the right steps toward debt prevention, contact [firm-name] today at [phone-number].